stupornova33/MiSiPi.RNA/README.md

 where path_to_magick_exe is the full path to the binary executable and file_dir is the folder containing the .ps files.
 This will also be the output folder.

 ### Input
-The input for any of MiSiPi.RNA's main functions is an object created by theset_vars() function.
+The input for any of MiSiPi.RNA's main functions is an object created by the set_vars() function.
 Running set_vars will always be the first step in using this package.
 Below is a description of each of the parameters that will be passed to set_vars().
 These should be changed based on your needs.

 - **roi**             - A bed file listing your regions of interest
 - **bam_file**        - A BAM file of aligned reads.
 Index file must also be present